-If you’re not sure about what discounts an insurance carrier provides, ask to speak with a representative who can explain the different policy combinations and available deals.
+If you’re not sure what discounts an insurance carrier provides, ask to speak with a representative who can explain the different policy combinations and available deals.

 “There are many hidden risks associated with running a business, and while you’ll think of many, you probably won’t think of them all,” Gibbons said.
 “Getting advice from an independent agent will give you peace of mind in knowing that you aren’t overlooking something important.
-An agent can tell you precisely what type of coverage you need based on the type of business you operate so you don’t under- or overpurchase.”
+An agent can tell you precisely what type of coverage you need based on the type of business you operate so you don’t under- or over-purchase.”

-“The agent can help the small business owner successfully navigate by purchasing the right amount of coverage for their needs, consider the best deductibles and possibly bundle coverage from one carrier,” Lupica said.
+“The agent can help the small business owner successfully navigate by purchasing the right amount of coverage for their needs, consider the best deductibles, and possibly bundle coverage from one carrier,” Lupica said.

 “Sometimes, the cheapest policy is a terrible deal because it doesn’t offer the kind of coverage you need, or it has a deductible so high you can’t afford it,” he said.
 “Working with an agent who understands both your industry and small businesses can make a huge difference in the quality of policy you get because that agent can walk you through the policy and answer your questions.”

-Macedo recommended constant, proactive discussion about insurance with your agent or broker, which may mean using higher deductibles to purchase broader, higher coverage limits for a lower premium.
+Macedo recommended constant proactive discussion about insurance with your agent or broker, which may mean using higher deductibles to purchase broader, higher coverage limits for a lower premium.

 “[Business owners] should talk to their brokers and insurers and really go over their risk profile and make sure the coverages match the potential liabilities,” Lupica added.
-A small business is a risky venture, but the right coverage can help take some of the risk out of the proposition.”
+A small business is a risky venture, but the right coverage can help take some of the risks out of the proposition.”